 A L E W H O?

-All works are constructed, right from the canvas itself, entirely by the artist, also incorporating the process of construction and not only the process of creation, into the artistic message.
-Being manually constructed, the canvases lend a touch of fragility to the works, which, not having been fabricated by a machine leave room for human imperfections and mistakes that, after all, are part of life.
-Indeed, it is the artist's intention to emphasize how, nowadays, in an increasingly virtual, digital, modifiable, and therefore potentially "perfect" world for fragility there is room for acceptance only in art.
+All works are constructed entirely by the artist, starting with the canvas itself.
+This means that the process of construction, and not only the process of creation, becomes part of the artistic message.
+Being manually constructed, the canvases lend a touch of fragility to the works.
+Since they are not fabricated by a machine, they leave room for human imperfections and mistakes that, after all, are part of life.
+It is the artist’s intention to emphasize that, in today’s increasingly virtual, digital, and modifiable world, which is therefore potentially “perfect,” fragility can find acceptance only in art.